realworldocaml/book/book/testing/README.md

 test framework.

 So, how do we test code that's part of an executable?
-The solution is to break up your program in to two pieces: a directory containing a library that contains the logic of your program, but no top-level effects; and a directory for the executable that links in the library, and is responsible for launching the code.
+The solution is to break up your program into two pieces: a directory containing a library that contains the logic of your program, but no top-level effects; and a directory for the executable that links in the library, and is responsible for launching the code.